Yaritza/resume-share/README.md

-This will be a single page app built to share a user's resume and virtual business card given a recipient's valid  email address.
-This is a single page  app that uses an Angular.js framework.
+This is a single page app which will allow the user to share a resume and/or virtual business card given a recipient's valid  email address.
+This app is built using an Angular.js framework.